Isaiah 55

 Isaiah 55 is the fifty-fifth chapter of the Book of Isaiah in the Hebrew Bible or the Old Testament of the Christian Bible.
 This book contains the prophecies attributed to the prophet Isaiah, and is one of the Books of the Prophets.
-Chapters 40-55 are known as "Deutero-Isaiah" and date from the time of the Israelites' exile in Babylon.
+This chapter concludes the section of the Book of Isaiah often referred to as "Deutero-Isaiah" (chapters 40-55).
+It dates from the time of the Israelites' exile in Babylon.
+Albert Barnes suggests that "there is not to be found in the Bible a chapter more replete with rich invitations than this", adding "nor perhaps is there anywhere to be found one of more exquisite beauty".

 Text

 The original text was written in Hebrew language.
 This chapter is divided into 13 verses.

 Textual witnesses

 Some early manuscripts containing the text of this chapter in Hebrew are of the Masoretic Text tradition, which includes the Codex Cairensis (895), the Petersburg Codex of the Prophets (916), Aleppo Codex (10th century), Codex Leningradensis (1008).

 Fragments containing parts of this chapter were found among the Dead Sea Scrolls (3rd century BC or later):